dan-g-dev/dan-g-dev/README.md

 💻 **Aspiring Full-Stack Developer | React & Node.js**

-🎓 **Information Systems Student at Addis Ababa University**

-Currently learning and improving:
-- Node.js & Express.js
-- MySQL Database Design
-- React Development
-- REST API Development

-🎯 Seeking a Software Development Internship where I can contribute, learn, and grow.
+--
+## 🚀 About Me

+I'm an Information Systems student at Addis Ababa University with a strong interest in full-stack web development.
+I'm strengthening my backend development skills by building projects with Node.js, Express.js, MySQL, and React while preparing for a software development internship.

 ---